megaprotocol/mega-protocol-contract/README.md

 ## Introduction

-This repository provides the Mega coin contract and its Multisig wallet contract.
+This repository provides the Mega coin contract.

 ## Contracts